saraneahring/Systems-Librarianship/module4.md

 **Installing and configuring MySQL**

--To install MySQL Community Server package: `sudo apt install mysql-server` -Check for which versions are available if you need a specific one: `apt policy mysql-server` -Confirm the version you are using: `mysql --version` -Check to see if MySQL is successfully running and enabled: `systemctl status mysql` -Run a post installation script to perform securty check and make sure everything is secure: `sudo mysql_secure_installation`
+*To install MySQL Community Server package: `sudo apt install mysql-server`

+*Check for which versions are available if you need a specific one: `apt policy mysql-server`

+*-Confirm the version you are using: `mysql --version`

+*Check to see if MySQL is successfully running and enabled: `systemctl status mysql`

+*Run a post installation script to perform securty check and make sure everything is secure: `sudo mysql_secure_installation`

 After this I was able to log into the database: `sudo mysql -u root` Then I created an `opacuser` regular user account: